aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 You will die alone and poorly dressed.

-Last update: Wed Jul  9 05:15:44 2025
+Last update: Thu Jul 10 05:14:26 2025

 ### Let's play! 🎮